hsnlab/escape/pox/ext/doc/source/util/mapping.rst

 *mapping.py* module
 ===================

+Contains abstract classes for NFFG mapping.

-:any:`AbstractMapper` is an abstract class for orchestration method which should implement mapping preparations and invoke actual mapping algorithm
+:any:`AbstractMapper` is an abstract class for orchestration method which should implement mapping preparations and invoke actual mapping algorithm.

-:any:`AbstractMappingStrategy` is an abstract class for containing entirely the mapping algorithm as a class method
+:any:`AbstractMappingStrategy` is an abstract class for containing entirely the mapping algorithm as a class method.

 Module contents
 ---------------